Lissy93/web-check/.github/README.md

 ### Developing

-You'll need [Node.js](https://nodejs.org/en) (V 18.16.1 or later) installed.

 1. Clone the repo, `git clone git@github.com:Lissy93/web-check.git`
 2. Cd into it, `cd web-check`
 3. Install dependencies: `yarn`
 4. Start the dev server, with `yarn dev`

+You'll need [Node.js](https://nodejs.org/en) (V 18.16.1 or later) installed, as well as [git](https://git-scm.com/).
-Note that some checks also require `chromium`, `traceroute` and `dns` to be installed.
-These jobs will be skipped if those packages arn't present.
+Some checks also require `chromium`, `traceroute` and `dns` to be installed within your environment.
+These jobs will just be skipped if those packages arn't present.

 ### Deploying - Option #1: Netlify